kuzzleio/kuzzle-plugin-logger/README.md

 # Configuration

 You can override the configuration in your `config/customPlugins.json` file in Kuzzle.
-You can choose multi services.
+You can choose multiple services.
+A service set of configurations depends on the type of service.

 By default, the configuration is: